dirtman/ibapi/doc/txt:add.md

 # NAME

-ibapi ptr delete - delete Infoblox PTR records
+ibapi txt add - create Infoblox TXT records

 # USAGE

-- ibapi ptr delete &lt;options/args>
+- ibapi txt add &lt;options/args>

 # DESCRIPTION

-The delete command is used to delete Infoblox PTR records.
+The add command is used to create Infoblox TXT records.
-To delete a single PTR record, a single hostname and optionally an IP address may be provided as command line arguments.
+To create a single TXT record, a single hostname and TXT value can be provided as command line arguments.
-Alternatively, a list of records to delete can be specified in a file (see --filename).
+Alternatively, a list of records to add can be specified in a file (see --filename).

-If an IP address is specified, the PTR record to delete must contain that IP address, else no ptr will be deleted.
-If no IP address is specified, the PTR record is deleted regardless of its IP address(es).
+A TXT value can contain spaces and other strange characters that are not so URL friendly.  ibapi will add double quotes around the TXT data if the data is not already quoted.
+This seems to work well with infoblox, and DNS clients get the correct (non-quoted) value.  ibapi also escapes non-URL friendly characters.

+The maximum size of a string in a TXT record is 255 chars, but a record can have multiple strings (the client joins the strings back into one).
+In the Infloblox GUI, this could be done by splitting a long string into sub-strings with doule quotes: "bigString1" "bigString2".  ibapi does the same.

 # OPTIONS